Ruby Gyang

 Ngohide Ruby Ann GyangGyang, better known by her stage name Ruby Gyang, is a Nigerian singer and songwriter.
-She is currently signed to Chocolate City.
+She was formerly signed to Chocolate City.

 Life and career

 Ruby Gyang was born in Jos, Plateau State, where she spent her early years.
 Her journey to stardom begun when she formed Loopy Music alongside MI, Ice Prince and Jesse Jagz.
 Ruby Gyang has worked and collaborated with artists such as MI, Jesse Jagz, Show Dem Camp, Ice Prince and Bez.
 Ruby Gyang joined Chocolate City Music after Loopy Music's merger with Chocolate City Music in 2015.
 She has released an EP under the label.